b-charles/pigs/ioc/README.md

 ### Redefinition

-It should be only one call of `CallInjected` during the run of the application or at each unit test: after a call of `CallInjected`, every instances are released along the component definitions (default and core) if no test components are found.
-Otherwise, if at least one component is defined in the test scope, instances and only test component definitions are released.
+It should be only one call of `CallInjected` during the run of the application or at each unit test: after a call of `CallInjected`, every instances are released along the component definitions (default and core) if no test components are found or the associated instances are `nil`.
+Otherwise, if at least one component is defined in the test scope and its instance is not `nil`, instances of all scopes and component definitions of test scope only are released.

 So, if you are running unit tests, you have to defined some fixture to redefined each time all the test components you want to use, and for each test, every component is re-instanced.
-Be sure to define at least one component in the test scope (even if it is not used and not instanciated) before each call of `CallInjected` or you will loosing the definitions of all the core components.
+Be sure to define at least one component (with a not `nil` value, e.g. a random string is enough) in the test scope, even if it is not used, before each call of `CallInjected` or you will loosing the definitions of all the core components.

-If no test component is defined, the framework considers that you are really running your application.
+If no test component are defined, the framework considers that you are really running your application.
 In this case, in order to consume the least RAM as possible, all unused component instances and all component definitions will be released (forgotten by the framework) and can be deleted by the garbage collector if no other component reference them.

 ## Usage example